fjose10/vsm-data-analysis/README.md

    - Extracting relevant columns (Temperature, Magnetization)

 2. **Data processing**
-   - Normalization by sample mass
+   - Normalization by sample mass and realization of the graph of the curves M vs T.

    - Computation of the numerical derivative **dM/dT**

 3. **Feature extraction**